 Experiential Marketing Strategies

 Once you’ve got the details worked out, it’s time to put together a campaign.
-Here are a few of the strategies that are proven to work.
+Here are a few of the strategies that are proven to work:

 Tell the Story Behind Your Business

 This is one of the best ways to get people to relate and engage with your brand.
-Remember to use good narrative technique.
+Remember to use good narrative techniques.
 In other words, start your story in the middle at an interesting point.
 Giving away a lot of detail and moving in chronological order gets boring quickly.

 Use Social Media